Poverty in Sri Lanka: Development

 SEEDS provides saving and credit services for starting a small enterprise or to improve livelihood as well as non-financial services such as business counselling, training in technical skills and market information.
 It uses the village banking microfinance model to help the rural communities.
 Village banking treats the whole community as one unit and establishes semi-formal or formal institutions through which micro-finance is dispensed.
 The banks are run by their own people: they choose their members, elect their own officers, establish their own by-laws, distribute loans to individuals, and collect payments and savings.
 Their loans are backed, not by goods or property, but by moral collateral: the promise that the group stands behind each individual loan.
 Therefore, this is a means of ensuring that each individual will be disciplined in saving up to repay their own loans.
 86% of SEEDS beneficiaries actually had functioning micro-enterprises.
 Statistics have shown that 51% of SEEDS beneficiaries showed increased revenues while 73% of them showed increased profits.

 There are 1,129,344 members in these village banks, out of which 60% of the members are females.
-This in itself has empowered women as they are no longer dependent on others for their capital needs.
+This in itself has empowered women as they are less dependent on others for their capital needs.
 They have more bargaining power within the households and thus need not feel as insecure as before.
 Secondly, they have guaranteed and sure access to capital thus removing uncertainty and permitting a confidential basis to stay in business and even expand.
 This is a major empowerment both socially and economically for these women, as this micro-finance model not only raises their level of productivity but also allows women to contribute to family income, leading to an overall reduction in poverty levels in the rural areas.
 Other than financial services, SEEDS has been able to integrate spiritual revival, social change and economic development.
 It has helped restore a person's sense of pride and self-esteem, as well as that of the village community.
 The earlier feeling of humiliation and of powerlessness vanishes with the collective sense that is generated.